vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 #### Task 1: Create the enrollment

+1. On the Azure portal menu, select **Dashboard**.

-1. If necessary, log in to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.
+    If you closed the Azure portal window after the previous exercise, open a new Microsoft Edge browser window and navigate back to the Azure portal.
+If necessary, log in to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. Notice that the **AZ-220** dashboard has been loaded and your Resources tile is displayed.
+    > **Note**: The All resources tile is included on the default dashboard.
 You should see both your IoT Hub and DPS resources listed.

-1. On the **@lab.CloudResourceGroup(ResourceGroup1).Name** resource group tile, click **dps-az220-training-{your-id}**.
+1. On the All resources tile, click **dps-az220-training-{your-id}**.

 1. On the left-side menu under **Settings**, click **Manage enrollments**.